PeterTh/gedosato/pack/README.txt

 How can I contribute?
 =====================
-GeDoSaTo will be on github soon, if it isn't already.
+GeDoSaTo is on github: https://github.com/PeterTh/gedosato

 How can I uninstall it?
 ============================